ArshdeepSinghSyal/DevOpsEnvironmentSetup/README.md

 # HW0-DevOps

-####Name: Arshdeep Singh Syal<br/>
+#### Name: Arshdeep Singh Syal

-####Unity Id: asyal
+#### Unity Id: asyal

 We have set up a delivery pipeline with git hooks in this homework.

 A delivery pipeline is a workflow system for building, validating, and deploying changes into a production environment.

 1) Created profiles on Mattermost, Stack Overflow & edited profile on Moodle as per mentioned requirments.

 2) Created private repository called "HW0-DevOps" on NCSU's GitHub and added the TAs and instructor as a collaboratorors.

-3) Before working on building the pipeline, we need to perform opunit checks, for which we need to install opunit.(Before installing opunit istall node.js on the machine)
+3) Before working on building the pipeline, we need to perform opunit checks, for which we need to install opunit.(Before installing opunit install node.js on the machine)

-Opunit is a simple tool for verifying the configuration of a machine.<br/>
+Opunit is a simple tool for verifying the configuration of a machine.

 Opunit Install using the following command: